Wait, did Vans just drop their own version of Crocs? That’s sure what it looks like.

 Can You Skate Them?

-After clocking some solid mileage on these, here are the things I like and dislike.
+After clocking some solid mileage on these, here are some pros & cons.

 I’m going to be honest if my feet are in closed-off shoes for a long time, they straight up stink.
 They let air in and out so my feet don’t get as crazy as they would in normal slip-ons.